 Opting Out of Tracking Technologies, Analytics, and Interest-Based Advertising

 Regular cookies generally may be disabled or removed using tools available as part of most commercial browsers, and in some instances blocked in the future by selecting certain settings.
 Browsers offer different functionalities and options so you may need to set them separately.
-Also, tools from commercial browsers may not be effective with regard to Flash cookies ( also known as locally shared objects), HTML5 cookies or other Tracking Technologies.
-For information on disabling Flash cookies, visit Adobe’s website.
-Please be aware that if you disable or remove these technologies, some parts of the Site may not work and that when you revisit the Site your ability to limit browser-based Tracking Technologies is subject to your browser settings and limitations.
+Also, tools from commercial browsers may not be effective for Flash cookies (also known as locally shared objects), HTML5 cookies or other Tracking Technologies.
+Please be aware that if you disable or remove these technologies, some parts of the Site may not work, and when you revisit the Site, your ability to limit browser-based Tracking Technologies is subject to your browser settings and limitations.

 We take reasonable measures to protect your information from loss, theft, misuse, and unauthorized access, disclosure, alteration, and destruction.
 Nevertheless, transmission via the Internet and online digital storage are not completely secure and we cannot guarantee the security of your information collected through the Site.

 This Site is not intended for, nor targeted to, children under 13, and we do not knowingly or intentionally collect information from children under 13.
 If we learn that we have received information directly from a child who is under the age of 13, we will delete the information in accordance with applicable law.